DuendeInexistente/Cirque/ShortStories/pledge.md

 The automaton sought greatness, then.
 Transcendence.

- “*Is a way of, yes putting it.
+ “*Is a way of, yes, putting it.
 Do you have a destination, mister?*”

 Something emerged from the water, like a pair of steel jaws surrounding the entire ship.
 Pledge’s wings flared furiously when he beat them, taking the winged automaton with him and escaping the jaws’ prison before they closed.
 It looked down speechless as Pledge continued to ascend to what felt like a safe distance, as the automaton cried about it’s kin trapped in the ship below.